 Dinner at Willie B’s

 After an afternoon of exploring and shopping in Downtown Nashville, we went to Willie B’s Kitchen and Lounge for dinner.
-Willie B’s is a Black-Owned Business in Nashville’s Buchanan Art District.
+Willie B’s is one of the local restaurants in Nashville’s Buchanan Art District.
+After finding out it is a Black-Owned Business, we definitely had to support it.
 The menu contains food inspired by New Orleans; we loved the mac and cheese, menage a trois shrimp platter, and I enjoyed the frog leg appetizer.

 Family Style Breakfast at Monell’s